 - The battery is not replaceable

-This section of our Harmony Ultimate One review highlights key features of the color LCD remote control.
+This section of my Harmony Ultimate One review highlights key features of the color LCD remote control.

 Swipe and Tap LCD Screen